TaitoUnited/full-stack-template/CONFIGURATION.md

 ## Version control settings

-Run `taito open vc conventions` in the project directory to see organization specific settings that you should configure for your git repository.
+Run `taito open conventions` in the project directory to see organization specific settings that you should configure for your git repository.

 * [ ] All done